 - Be Yourself: A major theme in his philosophy.

-- Blue and Orange Morality: To put it simply, Nietsche's values system replaced "good" by "what creates new things" and "evil" by "that which stagnates".
+- Blue and Orange Morality: To put it simply, Nietzsche's values system replaced "good" with "that which creates new things" and "evil" with "that which stagnates".

 - Broken Pedestal: Nietzsche started his writing career as a big fan of Richard Wagner's music and the messages embedded in them, and wrote effusive praise.
 As time went on, however, Nietzsche became disillusioned with Wagner's bombast and lack of subtlety, and eventually broke with him on Wagner's growing antisemitism and German Nationalism.
 One of his later works is a deconstruction of Wagner's works, both their aesthetic and political qualities.

 - Perhaps not as sharp a break, but Nietzsche's views on Schopenhauer, who he looked on with some fondness early in his career, turned quite negative by Nietzsche's middle period.